Healthcare in Sweden

 Midwives bring down mortality

-Sweden has long seen the importance of having professional midwives.
+There are many reasons why mortality in Sweden is low.
+Peace, hygiene and a growing economy have all played their part.
+But Sweden has also long seen the importance of having professional midwives.
 Research shows this has resulted in a sharp reduction in mortality among women in childbirth.

 In the 18th century, the rate was about 1 in 100.
 By the beginning of the 20th century, mortalities had dropped to 250 women per 100,000 live births.
 Today, maternal mortality in Sweden is among the lowest in the world: fewer than 3 out of 1,000 babies and fewer than 4 women out of 100,000 die in birth.